 This is one of the cooler rules of beer pong.
 It is also considered to be an unspoken rule given the sneakiness of it.

-A death cup is when the ball lands in the cup and the opposition pick it up to drink.
-As long as the entire contents of the cup are not finished with the first ball inside, it is considered a death cup.
-If the opponents shoot and make the cup during you lifting the cup and drink from it, you automatically lose the game.
+A dead cup is when the ball lands in the other team’s cups and the defending team pick it up to drink.
+As long as the entire contents of the cup are not finished with the first ball inside, it is considered a dead cup.
+If the opponent drinks the cup after shooting and making it while you are lifting the cup, you automatically lose the game.

 6) Heat & Fire

-If you shoot and make two cups in a row, you are on heat.
-However, if you make another one, meaning you have three in three, you are considered to be on fire.
-You get to keep shooting until you miss.
+If you from a shooting team make two cups in a row, you are on heat.
+This way shooting team receives another shot.
+However, if you make another one, meaning you have made three cups in three consecutive shots, you are considered to be on fire.
+You get to keep shooting other team cups until you miss.

 7) Beer Pong Overtime

-Once a team has made all of its cups and immediately on the next turn, the opposition also completes their cups, then the game goes into overtime.
+Once one team has made all their cups and immediately on the next turn, the opposition also completes their cups, then the game goes into overtime.

-Overtime consists of both the teams setting up 3 cups in the same triangle format using the same beverage to fill them up.
-The team who hit the last cup first shoots first in overtime and the same rules apply.
+In overtime, each team sets up or re-rack 3 cups in the same triangle shape format using the same beverage to fill them up.
+The other team who hit the last cup first shoots first in overtime, and the same rules apply.